Classification of interfacial water governed by water-polymer interactions in hydrated polymers: A molecular dynamics simulation study of ethylene-based and acrylate polymers: RESULTS AND DISCUSSION

 The temperature dependence of $\sigma_\mathrm{E}$ of C-C-C-C and O-C-C-O angles for each polymer at 25 wt\% is plotted in Fig.~\ref{fig:sigma}.
 As seen in the figure, $\sigma_\mathrm{E}$ decreases with decreasing temperature.
 The magnitude of $\sigma_\mathrm{E}$ for C-C-C-C dihedral angle is relatively large for PMEA, PHEA, and PBA, and smaller for PMEMA and PHEMA, which contain $\alpha$-methyl side group on the main chain.
 PVA exhibits intermediate behavior.
 These results indicate that $\alpha$-methyl side groups along the backbone reduce overall chain mobility.
-Furthermore, the temperature dependence of $\sigma_\mathrm{E}$ becomes more gradual near and below the glass transition temperature, $T_g$, consistent with previously reported findings.~\cite{jin2023Computationally}
+Furthermore, the temperature dependence of $\sigma_\mathrm{E}$ becomes more gradual near and below the glass transition temperature, $T_\mathrm{g}$, consistent with previously reported findings.~\cite{jin2023Computationally} To examine this in detail, the glass transition temperatures $T_\mathrm{g}^\mathrm{C-C-C-C}$ and $T_\mathrm{g}^\mathrm{O-C-C-O}$ for the C-C-C-C and O-C-C-O dihedral angles, respectively, are determined from the temperature dependence of $\sigma_\mathrm{E}$ using the two linear fits, which is shown in Fig.~\ref{fig:sigma}.
+The relationship between $T_\mathrm{g}^\mathrm{C-C-C-C}$ and $T_\mathrm{g}^\mathrm{O-C-C-O}$, and $T_\mathrm{g}$ in Fig.~\ref{fig:tg} is demonstrated in Fig.~S6 of the Supplementary Material.
+This figure shows that, except for PMEMA, which overestimates the $T_\mathrm{g}$ determined from density, a correlation is observed for $T_\mathrm{g}^\mathrm{C-C-C-C}$ For $T_\mathrm{g}^\mathrm{O-C-C-O}$, a correlation is also present; however, all polymers overall underestimates the $T_\mathrm{g}$ determined from density.

-Figure~\ref{fig:sigma} also shows that the magnitude of $\sigma_\mathrm{E}$ for O-C-C-C dihedral angle decreases in the order PEG $>$ PMEA $>$ PHEA $>$ PHEMA $>$ PMEMA $>$ PBA.
-In addition, PEG and PMEA exhibit a change in slope near $T_g$, analogous to that observed for the C-C-C-C dihedral angle.
+Figure~\ref{fig:sigma} also shows that the magnitude of $\sigma_\mathrm{E}$ for O-C-C-O (or O-C-C-C) dihedral angle decreases in the order PEG $>$ PMEA $>$ PHEA $>$ PHEMA $>$ PMEMA $>$ PBA.
+In addition, PEG and PMEA exhibit a change in slope near $T_\mathrm{g}$, analogous to that observed for the C-C-C-C dihedral angle.
 PEG and PMEA exhibit greater mobility compared to other polymers, suggesting that the rotational freedom of their ether groups results in less steric constraint.
 In contrast, in the other polymers, dihedral angle fluctuations are reduced by steric constraints imposed by $\alpha$-methyl side chains and by H-bonding involving hydroxyl oxygen atoms.
 Note that the smallest value of $\sigma_\mathrm{E}$ observed for PBA originates from fluctuations in the O-C-C-C dihedral angle.
 Compared with the O-C-C-O linkage, this behavior can be attributed to the larger steric size and lower rotational freedom of the butyl group, which restricts conformational flexibility.